 Successful applications will show how the intended research project expands on the student’s course of study, builds on previous work in courses or on internship experiences, and prepares for future projects.
 Collaborative and/or scalable project proposals are especially welcome.

 Program Fellows meet together regularly to develop collaborative work and also receive intensive mentoring.
 Each Fellow also develops a project page on the PPEH website.

-To apply, attach the following word documents to PPEH Faculty Director, Bethany Wiggin, at firstname.lastname@example.org, with PPEH Graduate Fellowship Application in the subject line:
+To apply, please attach the following word documents to PPEH Director, Bethany Wiggin at firstname.lastname@example.org.
+Please include PPEH Fellowship Application in the subject line.

 • a 500-word research proposal outlining the work to be undertaken and a timetable for its completion

 • a brief c.v. or resume